flowkey/user-location/Readme.md

 If the lookup fails, this package will fallback to a local geoip lookup that will only contain the county and the continent for the ip address.

+## IMPORTANT
+As the telize public API has ben shut down - this package will fallback using the free geo-ip lite service The result object is not changed but might be missing some of the parameters.

+Pull request encouraged to add the paid service by maxmind

 You will get 2 Server Methods.
 Both methods will return the ip info.

 	*  getLocation(callback) - connected users ip lookup